Winning Colors is NOT a roan!

 GREY: Grey is a dominant gene meaning that if it is present in a horse's genetic make-up, it will be expressed in the coat.
 This also means that every grey horse will have at least one grey parent.
 The color can therefore be traced back through the pedigree by following the direct line of grey horses to the earliest known ancestors of the horse.
 The grey gene is a color modifier rather than a simple color like black or chestnut.
 All grey horses are born as their base color, be it bay, chestnut, or palomino.
 Most will have hints of the grey gene being present at birth in the form of grey rings or "goggles" around their eyes.
 As they age, their coat will slowly lighten and dapple and eventually turn almost white in old age.
 Horses grey out at different rates.
 Some are nearly white by age three; others don't reach that point til they are into their teens.
 Pictured below is Unbridled's Song at three points in his life, showing how the grey gene changes a horse's coat as it ages.

 ROAN: Roan is also a dominant gene (most horse color genes are), meaning that if it is present in a horse's genetic make-up, it will be expressed in the coat.
 This means that every roan horse will have at least one roan parent.
 The color can therefore be traced back through the pedigree by following the direct line of roan horses to the earliest known ancestors of the horse.
 The roan gene creates a pattern of white hairs that are sprinkled throughout the horse's coat except on the head, legs, mane, and tail.
 Roan horses are born looking roan and remain this color throughout their lives.
-The roan gene is found primarily in stock, gaited, and draft breeds.
 See the pix below for examples of roans.
 From left column to right column, a bay roan shown as a foal and as an adult, a chestnut roan foal and adult, and a black roan foal and adult.

 Freckles Fritz owned by 73 Ranch